Our list for Living Books for Ancient & World History: Classical Conversations Cycle 1 is below! I am so happy to share these with you!

 Week 23: Liberation of South America (early 1800s)

 Week 24: Portuguese Empire and Brazil’s Independence (1822)

 I will continue to add to this list as I am able!
+See here for a printable version of this list.
 Thanks for visiting, and above all, I hope you read amazing literature to your children this year!